 On March 11, the Cincinnati Enquirer became only the second major daily paper in the country to move to a new compact 10.5″ x 14.67″ size.
 Called the “Super Compact/Three Around” in industry lingo, the new size and corresponding content has been under design for more than a year.

-Enquirer owner Gannett had been planning the switch for some time to cut costs via reduced paper and shared printing resources with the Columbus Dispatch, which also made the transition to the smaller format after being approached by Gannett to share printing.
-Gannett has clearly seen its share of rough times, coming through the recession with its share price dipping as low as $2.20.
+Enquirer owner Gannett had been planning the switch for some time to cut costs via reduced paper and shared printing resources with the Columbus Dispatch, which also no strings attached dating site to the smaller format after being approached by Gannett to share printing.
+Gannett has clearly seen its share of rough times, coming through the recession with its asian dating sites in us for free dipping as low as $2.20.
 Now on the rise, maybe they’ll attribute part of their success to taking a leap of faith in this new format (in addition to the diversification of its business to include more than 100 on-line and digital assets).

-Rick Edmonds, researcher and writer for the Poynter Institute on business and journalism, listed his thoughts on five reasons why Gannett was the first media conglomerate to move to the Super Compact Three Around size, including all the things we would expect about progressive thinking, cost savings and strong positioning with Wall Street.
+Rick Edmonds, researcher and writer for the luxury dating protection on business and journalism, listed his thoughts on five reasons why Gannett was the first media conglomerate to move to the Super Compact Three Around size, including all the things we would expect about progressive thinking, cost savings and strong positioning with Wall Street.

 After its initial launch, media reports show readers have responded positively to the new format, in some cases overwhelmingly so, according to the Enquirer itself.
 Many comments have included praise for the ease of navigating through the content of the smaller size, while others compare the new format to “commuter” papers of large cities.